 Simplified Overview of the Myers-Briggs Type Instrument –

-Extraversion (E) or Introversion (I) – where you receive your energy
+Extraversion (E) or Introversion (I) – the attitudes used to direct and receive your energy

-What refreshes and revives you: being with people (E) or being alone (I)?
+What refreshes and revives you: being in the world (E) or being alone (I)?

 Forget about being outgoing or shy: both extroverts and introverts may sincerely enjoy being with other people.
-But introverts usually feel in need of time alone after being in a crowd, while being with people makes extroverts want to have another party.
+But introverts usually feel in need of time alone after being in a crowd, while being active in the world enthuses extroverts.

 Sensing (S) or Intuition (N) – how you take in information